 If you need to arrange a funeral for a loved one, you first need to approach a Funeral Director.

 The priest will help you select appropriate readings and religious music for the Mass.
 Family members are encouraged to be involved in the various parts of the liturgy, whether that is reading, bringing up gifts or being involved with the music.
 In line with Church teaching and in respect to the Church setting and the presence of the Blessed Sacrament at all times in the Tabernacle, only religious music is appropriate and proper for all religious services including funerals.
 Secular music and favourite songs are more appropriate for the wake house or following the burial itself.
 We will gladly offer any guidance we can to help you in your choice.

 Funerals take place at the 10.00a.m. daily Mass in St Mary & St Joseph’s Church or in Holy Family Church or at 11.30a.m. in St. Mary’s, Stewartstown and in Ss.
 Mary & Joseph’s.
-On Sundays funerals take place during either the 9.30am or 12noon Masses in Holy Family Church or during the 10.30 am Mass in St Mary’s Church.
+On Sundays funerals take place during either the 9.30am Mass in Holy Family Church or during the 11.00am Mass in St Mary’s Church.

 Children at funeral services

 Some adults are anxious about whether it is appropriate for children to be present at funeral services.
 Children need opportunities to grieve just as much as adults.
 Some children want to be present at funeral services, whilst others don’t.
 Our advice is to listen to the child and, as far as possible, follow their wishes.